 Left to Right: Drs.
 Matthew Hartwig and Jacob Klapper

-When antacids no longer alleviate the burning, belching symptoms of GERD, an acid reflux procedure performed through the mouth can provide much-needed relief.
+When antacids no longer alleviate the burning, belching symptoms of gastroesophageal reflux disease (GERD), an acid reflux procedure performed through the mouth can provide much-needed relief.
 Duke Health’s Jacob Klapper, MD, and Matthew Hartwig, MD, are among the few esophageal surgeons offering this procedure in North Carolina.
 “We’re constantly looking for newer, less invasive options to give people freedom from chronic reflux and from taking antacid medications,” Dr. Klapper said.

 When to Consider an Acid Reflux Procedure